(+91) 9686 448899

 There were hardly half a million saplings produced by conventional (bed) saplings processing.
 Whereas in the case of the development of clonal saplings by root training procedure, it is possible to produce an average of 2.5 million saplings per year with a market value of Rs.
 5/- per sapling.
 We can find a fivefold increase in production through root training technology.

-Based on the above facts, if clonal seedlings obtained by root trainers’ production is introduced, the Seri bodybuilders will obtain an enormous margin of financial benefits.
+Based on the above facts, if clonal seedlings obtained by root trainers’ production are introduced, the Seri bodybuilders will obtain an enormous margin of financial benefits.

 Maintaining the development of shoots to be used as cuttings close to the root system by repeated pruning or pinching operations has been shown to encourage their ability to establish adventitious rooting and true-to-typing by root training methods.